Compassionate Dental Care

 Most people get their wisdom teeth extracted in their late teens or early twenties.
 We can also perform other tooth extractions if decay is severe or other problems arise.
 Our team will develop the best solution for your case.

 We offer crowns in different materials for your convenience.
 Crowns are a permanent covering that fits over an original tooth that is either decayed, damaged, or cracked.
-This process generally consists of a minimum of 2-3 visits over a three to four-week period.
+This process generally takes 1-2 visits, some crowns are able to be done in our office, the same day!

 Bridges are great for filling a space to avoid bite or jaw problems, safeguarding the existing teeth, and restoring your smile.
 A bridge is cemented in place to give you long-lasting results that will restore your mouth’s overall function.